automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 if ((typeof(value1) === "number") && (typeof(value2) === "number")) {
     var sumValue = value1 + value2;
-    var result = "The value of c is " + sumValue;
+    var result = "The value of value1 + value2 is " + sumValue;
 } else {
     if(typeof(value1) !== "number"){
         var result = "The type of 'value1' needs to be a string, not " + typeof(value1);
     }else if(typeof(value2) !== "number"){
         var result = "The type of 'value2' needs to be a string, not " + typeof(value2);
     }
 }
 console.log(result);
 ```

-We've introduced a lot of JavaScript programming concepts above, if not everything made sense, checkout our <a href='https://github.com/automator-plus/tutorials/blob/master/CEP/adobe-extendscript-programming-basics/adobe-extendscript-programming-basics.md'>previous tutorial</a> about Programming Basics in JavaScript and  Adobe's ExtendScript-.
+We've introduced a lot of JavaScript programming concepts above, if not everything made sense, check out our <a href='https://github.com/automator-plus/tutorials/blob/master/CEP/adobe-extendscript-programming-basics/adobe-extendscript-programming-basics.md'>previous tutorial</a> about Programming Basics in JavaScript and Adobe's ExtendScript where we explain concepts like variables, if-statements and code scope in much more detail.

 VS Code has all the standard debugging features you'd expect from an IDE, like breakpoint support, a variable inspector and being able to watch variables.
-If you've never heard these terms before, fret not, stick around, we unpack them later.
+If you've never heard these terms before, stick around.
 As I was saying, VS Code has all the standard debugger features

 for various language and by installing a debugger extension for each language allows you to debug all your applications using the same debugger.

 their extensions you can debug various languages using the same IDE.
 For more information on the VS Code Adobe ExtendScript debugger.
 VS Code's built-in debugger helps accelerate your edit, compile and debug loop.

+# VS Code Debugger Basics

+We'll touch on the basics of debugging ExtendScript in VS Code, for more detail on debugging in VS Code be sure to check out the official VS Code page about the debugging <a href='https://code.visualstudio.com/docs/editor/debugging'>here</a>.

+VS can be used to debug most languages and runtimes (including PHP, Ruby, Go, C#, Python, C++, PowerShell and many others), look for Debuggers extensions in our VS Code Marketplace or select Install Additional Debuggers in the top-level Run menu.

+## The `.vscode/launch.json` file.
-We can't talk about debugging in VS Code without talking about the `./launch.json` file.
+We can't talk about debugging in VS Code without talking about the `.vscode/launch.json` file.

+## Breakpoints

+## Variable Inspector

+## Watching Variables

-# Breakpoints
+# CEP Example

-# Variable inspector
+# Conclusion